Official tourism website for Mourne Mountains and Ring of Gullion

 Kilbroney Caravan Park is situated in a stunning location in Rostrevor, County Down, Northern Ireland, where mountain, sea and valley create a scenic wonderland.
 Overlooking Carlingford Lough these 97 acres of beautiful parkland nestles within the shadow of Slieve Martin and the Mountains of Mourne.

-Kilbroney Caravan Park operating times for 2024 are as follows:
+Kilbroney Caravan Park operating times in 2026:

 Following re-opening of the booking system please direct any queries to: